LeaG76/m1-infographics-project/README.md

 ## Prerequisites

 We will use the environment and programming language named Processing.
 Processing is an environment dedicated to graphic programming, artistic creation and everything related to the visual arts.
 It is both a basic development environment and a programming language.
 The latter is based on the Java language with some extensions.

 Processing installs on all systems where Java can run.
 You can install it from the site [Processing](https://processing.org/).

 ## About

+This project consists of reproducing my classroom A106 of the UFR Sciences et Techniques of the University of Le Havre Normandie in which I studied during my first year of a computer science master's degree.

 ## Code overview